SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion Multicon SNMP - Multicon.md

 # Nevion Multicon SNMP - Multicon

-Multicon GYDA is used to configure the latest range of advanced Flashlink signal processing and distribution cards for such functions as video format conversion and audio embedding.The **Nevion Multicon SNMP - Multicon** DVE driver is used to monitor cards of type GYDA.
+Multicon GYDA is used to configure the latest range of advanced Flashlink signal processing and distribution cards for such functions as video format conversion and audio embedding.
+The **Nevion Multicon SNMP - Multicon** DVE driver is used to monitor cards of type GYDA.

 ## About